Picton Express: Operation

 The Picton Express began life as a daily service, offering a swifter connection between Canterbury and Marlborough than previously available.
 However, after operating for only a month, coal shortages in January 1946 meant that it was cut to thrice weekly, running on Mondays, Wednesdays and Fridays.
 It operated to this schedule for the rest of its existence, except when extra trains were run at peak holiday times such as Christmas and Easter.
 In 1950 the northbound journey took 8 hours and 15 minutes, departing Christchurch at 8:25am and arriving Picton at 4:40pm.
 The southbound journey took 8 hours and 22 minutes; its Picton departure was at 9:45am and it arrived in Christchurch at 6:07pm.
-The two services passed each other north of Kaikoura.
+The two services passed each other north of Kaikōura.
 In Blenheim, passengers could make road connections to Nelson.
 As the Railways Department did not operate dining cars at any time during the Picton Express's life, stops were made at Waipara and Kaikoura for passengers to buy refreshments.
 The train was always hauled by steam locomotives, typically of the AB class.

 Railcar replacement

 As the 1950s began, competition increased from airlines, buses, and private cars.
 Passenger numbers began to dwindle, especially during off-peak periods, and the Railways Department began to investigate railcar alternatives that would be better suited to the service.
 In February 1956, just over ten years after the Picton Express began operating, it was replaced by the much faster RM class 88 seater railcars.

 The 88 seater railcars, however, proved expensive and time-consuming to maintain, and from 1967 began to be phased out with Picton route reverting to older Vulcan railcars and summer passenger trains.
-The Picton service was regarded as a local service for North Canterbury and Malborough locals and for their convenience and because of an agreement with the Union Steam Ship Company not to compete with its Lyttelton-Wellington steamer express ferry service, no southbound connection was available with NZR's own rail ferry at Picton and only a limited connection with the 6:45 pm ferry northbound.
+The Picton service was regarded as a local service for North Canterbury and Marlborough locals and for their convenience and because of an agreement with the Union Steam Ship Company not to compete with its Lyttelton-Wellington steamer express ferry service, no southbound connection was available with NZR's own rail ferry at Picton and only a limited connection with the 6:45 pm ferry northbound.